-Method 1: Angle-In Installation Method
+Method 1: Angle-In Installation Method (7" Wide Planks or Less)

 Position the panel to be installed at an angle of 20°-30° to the panel already installed.
 Move the panel gently up and down and at the same time exert forward pressure.
 The panels will automatically click into place.
 You can either insert the tongue into the groove, or the groove onto the tongue.
 The tongue in groove method is the most common and the easiest way.